Technius/activator-libgdx-scala-seed/README.md

 # libGDX Scala Seed
 This is a Typesafe Activator seed that generates a barebones [libGDX](http://libgdx.badlogicgames.com/) project.
-The generated project uses Scala.
+The generated project uses Scala and the sbt-libgdx plugin.

-This is currently a work-in-progress.

 # Usage
 Use Typesafe Activator to create a project based on this template.
 Edit the project name in `build.sbt`.

-Put all the needed assets in `assets`.
-View `assets/README.md` for help regarding assets.

-* Generate Eclipse project files with `activator eclipse`.
-* Run the application on your computer using `activator desktop/run`.
-* Create a zip file of the desktop build by running `activator desktop/universal:packageBin`.

-# TODO
-* Implement Android project generation
-* Fix the line ending problems
-* Address LWJGL issues after desktop/run
-* Add incremental compilation support if possible
+See the [sbt-libgdx](http://github.com/Technius/sbt-libgdx) plugin for configuration options and commands.